 Not sure which theme park is right for your family group?
 Check out our detailed guide to Dubai Theme Parks to know what to expect

 Aquaventure Waterpark is an internationally famous waterpark based at Atlantis The Palm.
-The world’s longest water slide Aquaconda, Leap of Faith – a nine-story-tall water slide and coaster rides offer the great water thrills for family fun.
-Underwater safari, water-sports area for children and a 700 meters long white sand beach complement the adventure.
+The world’s longest water slide Aquaconda, Leap of Faith – a nine-story-tall water slide and coaster ride that offers water thrills for family fun.
+Underwater safari, a water-sports area for children “Splasher Island”, and a 700 meters long white sand beach complement the adventure.

 17. Luxury Yachting Experience

-Disclosures: This page contains affiliate links which may earn us a small commission should you make a purchase.
+Disclosures: This page contains affiliate links that may earn us a small commission should you make a purchase.
 You can read our full disclosure policy here.